Ambev has partial victory in case of R$ 2 billion linked to discount

 On the other hand, the councilors were unanimous in not knowing the National Treasury’s appeal to discuss the classification of the fine, maintaining, in practice, the decision of the low group that reduced the penalty from 150% to 75% of the tax credit amount, as they understood that no intent or fraud was proven.

 The decision on the CSLL represented a change in jurisprudence in the collegiate, which, in September 2021, dismissed a notice for the same reason applied to Unilever Brasil Ltda., in case 16561.720028/2014-5.
-The decisive vote for the turning point in the understanding was taken by counselor Gustavo Fonseca, who in March replaced former counselor Caio Quintella.
+The decisive vote for the turning point in the understanding went to the counselor Gustavo Fonseca, who in March replaced the former counselor Caio Quintella.

 Quintella was the rapporteur for the Unilever case and his vote to allow the deduction of goodwill from the CSLL base was accompanied by three directors.
 With the score at 4 to 4, the pro-taxpayer tiebreaker rule was applied.